sforsman/ditemplate/README.md

 Sample PW instance template for new projects
 ============================================

 Comes with simple scripts for installation and updating the lock file.
-Make sure you have curl in your path and run
+Make sure you have curl in your path and that you have logged into Deis.
+Then run

 ```bash
 # Setup composer and download helpers etc